By Dave Anderson

 First, I would advise you to take plenty of time to research your potential choices.
 It takes a long time to identify what colleges might be appropriate for you, so it is important to begin this process 12 to 18 months before you wish to begin your studies.
 (Keep in mind that the school year begins in August or September in the United States.)

 Many of you also need to consider that you will need three to nine months of an English as a Second Language (ESL) program to prepare for high-level academic work.
-See the list of questions in the sidebar at right.

 With all the choices, it helps to know where to find relevant information so you can narrow your search.
 Many students turn to educational advisors for guidance.
 “Educational advisor” is a broad term and different people and organizations can fill this role for you.